Buddy Turman

-Reagan Garth "Buddy" Turman (April 12, 1933 – April 1, 2007) was an American professional heavyweight boxer.
-He was born in the rural community of Noonday, Texas.
+Reagan Garth "Buddy" Turman (April 12, 1933 – April 1, 2007) was an American professional boxer who competed in the Heavyweight division.

 Boxing career

-In his two years as an amateur in Texas, Turman accrued 20 wins five losses, and one draw, and he set a record for the quickest knockout in National AAU history.
+In his two years as an amateur in Texas, Turman accrued 20 wins and 5 losses, and one draw, he set a record for the quickest knockout in National AAU history.

-Turman fought his first professional match in September 1954, (at age 21) against Bobby Babcock, which he won.
+Turman fought his first professional match in September 1954, against Bobby Babcock, which he won.
 Five months later, Turman became the first white man to legally fight an African-American in Texas thanks to the efforts of African-American I. H. "Sporty" Harvey, who had successfully challenged boxing segregation in court.
 Turman won the match against Harvey on February 24, 1955, and won a rematch in June 1955.

 In November 1955, with 11 wins and one loss, Turman fought Roy "Cut-n-Shoot" Harris for the Texas Heavyweight Championship in Tyler, Texas.
 Turman lost the fight in a controversial decision, which allowed Harris to move on to fight Floyd Patterson for the World Heavyweight Title.
 This decision severely hampered Turman's chances of winning the World Title.

 Two years later, with 25 wins and only 3 losses, Turman faced Oscar Pharo for a second time.
 In the third fight of his professional career, Turman had been beaten by a more experienced Pharo on points.
 In the rematch, Turman won on a KO within 59 seconds of the first round.

-In May 1959, at Madison Square Garden, Turman soundly defeated Bob Cleroux, who a year later would win the Canadian Heavyweight Title.
+In May 1959, at Madison Square Garden, Turman defeated Bob Cleroux, who a year later would win the Canadian Heavyweight Title.
 The next year, Turman faced World Light-Heavyweight Champion and World Heavyweight Contender, Archie Moore, in Dallas, Texas.
 Moore won by decision.
 However, Cassius Clay, who was in attendance, afterwards expressed to Turman his dismay at the judges' decision.
 Moore publicly acknowledged that Turman should be considered one of the top five heavyweights in the world.
 Turman subsequently spent time at Moore's training camp in San Diego, where Clay was also training.

 Turman began fighting abroad in 1961, in Manila, Philippines where a rematch was scheduled with Moore.
 However, Moore postponed the fight by three weeks after Turman had already arrived.
 This left Turman badly out of practice by the time of the fight, as there were no local heavyweights to spar with.
 Moore won by unanimous decision.
 Turman subsequently fought in Italy, South Africa, Germany, and England.
 He won his last match, which he fought against Rudolf Nehring on December 15, 1967, in Munich, Germany.

 Turman fought a total of 62 professional matches and won 45 of them including 32 KOs.
 He had friendships with several of the best known boxers of his time, including Henry Cooper, Jack Dempsey, Joe Louis, Billy Conn, and Rocky Marciano.